The artist management dilemma

 - connect you with influential music blogs

-A regular music marketing agency will help you artist development but more on the promoton side.
+A regular music marketing agency will help you with artist development but more on the promotion side.

 This is what an artist management company will do for you:

-- The talent agency helps with music business and licensing
+- The talent agency helps with the music business and licensing

 - Book shows for their artist

 The main difference between an artist management agency and a standard music marketing agency is the type of campaigns.